-This depends on both environmental factors (how the dog was trained, handled and socialized) as well as his/her genetics.
-It’s also important to understand that dog tolerance levels change based on individual circumstances and handling: Bay Area Doglovers Responsible About Pitbulls (BAD RAP) point out that “they may certainly act aggressively toward other dogs if they’re mismanaged, provoked or otherwise set up to fail” (www.badrap.org).
-They also note that “the key to success is a dog with a correct people-soft temperament and a responsible owner.”
+A dog’s tolerance level depends on both environmental factors (how the dog was trained, handled and socialized) as well as his/her genetics.
+It’s also important to understand dog tolerance levels change based on individual circumstances and handling: Bay Area Doglovers Responsible About Pitbulls (BAD RAP) point out “they may certainly act aggressively toward other dogs if they’re mismanaged, provoked or otherwise set up to fail” (www.badrap.org).
+They also note “the key to success is a dog with a correct people-soft temperament and a responsible owner.”

 “How do I know if my dog is feeling comfortable around another dog?”

 Look for a relaxed body, relaxed face (squinty eyes, “smiley” mouth), loosely wagging tail or “wagging butt” and smooth movements.
 Be on the watch for stiffly-held bodies, “whipping” tails (vertically-held tails wagging forcefully over the dog’s back), hard stares with closed mouths and high-pitched, aroused whining.
 Jean Donaldson, author of The Culture Clash, recommends opting out of dog-to-dog interactions whenever the pro-social cues mentioned first are absent: it takes only seconds for a tense situation to become a confrontation.

 “Does this mean my dog will never like other dogs?”